srjanisz/cleaningData/codebook.md

 The columns included in the aggregation are the mean and standard deviation columns from the original data set.
 Below are the column numbers with the corresponding variable name and description.

+Information to decipher the descriptions:
+-a prefix of t denotes that the measurement was taken in the time domain -a prefix of f denotes that the measurement was taken in the frequency domain -the X,Y, and Z suffixes denote which directional component the measurement is in -ACC denotes the original signal was from the accelerometer, with 'Body' and 'Gravity' denoting the respective components of the acceleration signal -GYRO denotes the original signal was from the gyroscope -Jerk signals are denoted with 'Jerk' in the description -The original columns contained either the mean or std deviation of these measurements (denoted in each variable name).
+The tidy data set contains means of the original values (so either an average of averages or an average of standard deviations).

  [1] "tBodyAcc-mean()-X"
  [2] "tBodyAcc-mean()-Y"
  [3] "tBodyAcc-mean()-Z"